Transforming families around the world

 Once you have ruled out all possible needs and given necessary information, you can consider any misbehavior to be an indication that a child is experiencing strong and painful feelings.
 Instead of punishing or lecturing, you can try to figure out why the child is feeling hurt, frustrated, or scared.
 If you can eliminate the cause of stress and provide reassurance, closeness, and love, the child's behavior may improve.

 Luckily, children know how to heal from trauma by releasing pent-up emotions through play, laughter, crying, and raging.
 Our role is to support these natural stress-release mechanisms, which allow healthy outlets for anger, fear, or grief.
-Children who cry and rage about seemingly insignificant events are usually attempting to heal from earlier trauma.
+Children who cry and rage about seemingly insignificant events are usually attempting to heal from earlier trauma or frustrations.
 If we can be loving listeners and sounding boards, our children will heal from trauma, and much of their obnoxious, uncooperative, and hurtful behavior will simply disappear.
 It is important to remember that there is always a good reason (either past or present) for children's tears and tantrums.

 When children are hurtful towards others, we can help by stepping in and lovingly interrupting the behavior (either verbally or with gentle restraint).
-If a child seems to be having a hard day, hitting or biting other children, you can remove him from the group, but stay with him and hold him, saying, "You seem very upset today.
+If a child seems to be having a hard day, hitting or biting other children, you can remove him from the group but stay with him and hold him, saying, "You seem very upset today.
 Let's be together for a while."
 This often allows tears to flow, which is the stress-release that is needed.
-After a good cry in your arms, he will feel much relieved and reconnected with you, and will probably show no further signs of aggressive behavior.
+After a good cry in your arms, he will feel much relieved and reconnected with you, and he will probably show no further signs of aggressive behavior.

 Sometimes, when two children are arguing or fighting, a useful approach is to act as a mediator.
-You can encourage each child to tell what happened, and to express his or her needs and feelings.
+You can encourage each child to tell what happened and to express his or her needs and feelings.
 (This might include some crying.)
-Without judging or taking sides, you can reflect back what each child is feeling, and encourage them to find a mutually agreeable solution to their conflict.
+Without judging or taking sides, you can reflect back what each child is feeling and encourage them to find a mutually agreeable solution to their conflict.

 Most unacceptable behavior can be explained by the fact that the child has a legitimate need, lacks information, or is suffering from stress or unhealed trauma.
 Because of this, punishment and withdrawal of love are never helpful in the long run.
 It is paradoxical, yet true: children are the most in need of loving attention when they act the least deserving of it !
 If we can remember to look beneath the surface to figure out why children act the way they do, we can give them the kind of attention that is appropriate to each situation.